MetPX/sarracenia/doc/design/monitoring.rst

 ======================

 Questions:
-	is dd_log just dd_subscribe, or is it different?
+	is sr_log just sr_subscribe, or is it different?

 likely do not need federation, just ''shovel'' rabbitmq_shovel_management